yue-dongchen/LibreBitexts/Authors/Jules Verne/Vingt mille lieues sous les mers/Vingt mille lieues sous les mers.chapitre1.fr-en.typ

 #parallel[
 	Or, ce fut le « monstre » qui, justement ou injustement, fut accusé de leur disparition, et, grâce à lui, les communications entre les divers continents devenant de plus en plus dangereuses, le public se déclara et demanda catégoriquement que les mers fussent enfin débarrassées et à tout prix de ce formidable cétacé.
 ][
 	Now, it was the "monster" who, justly or unjustly, was accused of their disappearance, and, thanks to it, communication between the different continents became more and more dangerous.
+The public demanded peremptorily that the seas should at any price be relieved from this formidable cetacean.
 ]

 #rect[